What is a retirement village?

 A retirement village is a community where:

-• at least one of the residents paid an ingoing contribution that was not rent.
-It does not matter who made the contribution, or whether it was paid as a lump sum or by instalments.
+- at least one of the residents paid an ingoing contribution that was not rent, but it does not matter who made the contribution, or whether it was paid as a lump sum or by instalments.

 When a community meets the above definition, every resident is protected by the Act.